-And although the copper heat sink and fans (see figure 3.2), should be able to handle this heat in theory, when grouping together reticles and powering them, the dissipation does not suffice.
-The internal temperature probes (between heat sink and wafer) register well above $50\,^{\circ}$ C, when grouping 3 or more reticles.
+And although the copper heat sink and fans (see figure 3.2), should be able to handle this heat in a HICAN wafer system, when grouping together reticles and powering them, the dissipation does not suffice.
+This is the case, because the Power Wafer is drawing more current per reticle than a HICANN wafer would during an experiment.
+The internal temperature probes (between heat sink and wafer) register well above $50 \,^{\circ}$ C, when grouping 3 or more reticles.